ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

 CellML code.

-Now save the code to a local folder using *Save* under the *File* menu (or ‘CTRL-S’) and choosing *.cellml* as the file format [18]_.
+Now save the code to a local folder using *Save* under the *File* menu (or ‘CTRL-S’) and choosing *.cellml* as the file format [19]_.
 With the CellML model saved various views, accessed via the tabs on the right hand edge of the window, become available.
-One is the *CellML Text* view (the view used to enter the code above); another is the *Raw CellML* view that displays the way the model is stored (note that positioning the cursor over part of the code shows the maths in this view also); and another is the *Raw* view.
-Notice that the *Raw CellML* is intentionally verbose to ensure that the meaning is always unambiguous.
+One is the *CellML Text* view (the view used to enter the code above); another is the *Raw CellML* view that displays the way the model is stored and is intentionally verbose to ensure that the meaning is always unambiguous (note that positioning the cursor over part of the code shows the maths in this view also); and another is the *Raw* view.
+Notice that ‘CTRL-T’ in the *Raw CellML* view performs validation tests on the CellML model.
 The *CellML Text* view provides a much more convenient format for entering and editing the CellML model.

 With the equations and initial conditions defined, we are ready to run the model.
 To do this, click on the *Simulation* tab on the left hand